askui/flutter-example-automation/2-factor-authentication/README.md

 ## Prerequisites

+> * Start the ui controller for the desktop with the port `7007` and the android device with the port `6769`.
 > * External computer with a browser
 > * External Android device connected with your Android Development Bridge (ADB)
 > * External Android device with LastPass Authenticator App